Wiretap is a Chrome extension that lets fans comment and share insights while watching Netflix shows.

 Watching and commenting on shows

-Just start watching a show that’s listed on the Shows tab, which you see by clicking the Wiretap logo.
-By default, comments are turned on during a show and spoilers are turned off.
-You’re welcome.
+By default, Wiretap comments are turned on during a show and spoilers are turned off.

 We understand that you may want to turn the comment stream off now and again.
 To do that, click the Wiretap logo at the top right of your screen.
 Our menu opens and then beside Comments, you can slide the toggle to Off.